utxostack/rgbpp-sdk/examples/rgbpp/README.md

 # BTC Variables

 # The BTC private key whose format is 32bytes hex string without 0x prefix
+# The Native Segwit P2WPKH address will be generated with the BTC private key
+# Read more about P2WPKH in BIP141: https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#p2wpkh
 BTC_PRIVATE_KEY=private-key

 # The BTC assets api url which should be matched with IS_MAINNET